How To Avoid Jet Lag on a Long-haul Flight

 4/8To prepare yourself for your new waking hours, it’s important to try to adjust your sleep schedule.
 “Set your watch to the time zone you’re heading into and meditate every two hours for 30 to 60 minutes – this is the golden secret,” Pollard says.
 “Only sleep within the sleeping hours of the time zone you are entering.”

-Lighting in the Qantas Dreamliner cabins is designed to help you identify the right time to nap – when the lights dim, close your eyes.
+Lighting in the Qantas Dreamliner cabins is designed to help you identify the right time for an inflight nap – when the lights dim, close your eyes.
 Alternatively, download apps such as Timeshifter and Entrain, which use data such as flight time, destination, heart rate and activity to calculate the best time for you to fall asleep.

 Limit screen-time throughout the flight, as the blue light from your device can interrupt circadian rhythm and melatonin secretion, negatively affecting sleep quality.